Crayons purchased by a consumer advocacy group were found to contain asbestos.

 Furthermore, the latency period for asbestos-related illnesses is often 30 to 40 years, so children may not show symptoms until their 40s or 50s.

-How Can Waters Kraus & Paul Help Victims of Asbestos Exposure?
+How Can Waters Kraus Paul & Siegel Help Victims of Asbestos Exposure?

-Waters Kraus & Paul has been representing asbestos victims for decades.
+Waters Kraus Paul & Siegel has been representing asbestos victims for decades.
 The asbestos attorneys of this mid-sized plaintiffs’ firm aggressively fight to hold negligent corporations responsible for their use of asbestos and failure to warn the public of its hazards.
-Email or call 800.226.9880 to discuss your potential lawsuit with the experienced asbestos attorneys of Waters Kraus & Paul.
+Email or call 800.226.9880 to discuss your potential lawsuit with the experienced asbestos attorneys of Waters Kraus Paul & Siegel.